babel/babel/packages/babel-plugin-transform-runtime/README.md

 This isn't ideal as then you have to include the regenerator runtime which pollutes the global scope.

-Instead what the `runtime` transformer does it compile that to:
+Instead what the `runtime` transformer does is compile that to:

 ```javascript
 "use strict";